 Casino Derby (Japan)

-About Casino Derby (Japan)
+Casino Derby (Japan) on NES

 Casino Derby (Japan) on the Nintendo Entertainment System revolves around a horse racing betting simulation mechanic.
 Players engage in wagering on virtual horse races, evaluating odds and outcomes in a turn-based format typical of casino-style games of the era.
 The gameplay loop centers on placing bets, watching the race unfold, and managing in-game currency to maximize winnings or recover losses, reflecting a digital adaptation of real-world horse racing betting.